semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

    This launches the **Set up Semgrep Assistant** prompt.
 1. Select a source code manager (SCM) by clicking **github.com**.
 2. Semgrep provides you with information on why Assistant requires access to your source code.
 Click **Accept & Enable Assistant** to proceed.
-3. You are redirected to the page where you can add the GitHub Private App that grants Semgrep read access to your code.
+3. You are redirected to the page where you can add a GitHub Private App that grants Semgrep read access to your code.
    1. Enter your GitHub information.
-Select whether you're installing the app on an **organization** or **Personal Account**, and provide its **Organization name**.
+Select whether you're installing the app on an **organization** or **Personal Account**, and provide its name.
    2. Click **Review permissions** to see the permissions requested by Semgrep.
    3. Click **Register GitHub App** to proceed.
    4. When prompted, click **Continue** to allow redirection to GitHub to finalize app creation.
 Follow the instructions to finish creating and installing a private `semgrep-app`.
 4. You are redirected to Semgrep Cloud Platform's **Source Code Managers** page.
-Navigate back to the **Deployment** page, and under the **Assistant** section, verify that all of the features are enabled.
+Navigate back to the **Deployment** page.
+Under the **Assistant** section, verify that all of the features are enabled:
+   1. **Allow code snippets in AI prompts**: Required for Semgrep to auto-triage findings, provide AI remediation guidance, and tag findings with code context.
+   2. **Autofix suggestions for Code**: Enable autofix suggestions in comments from Assistant.
+You can also set the minimum confidence level for Assistant-written fixes if the Semgrep rule doesn't include a human-written autofix.
+   3. **Auto-triage for Code**: Enable notifications whenever Assistant suggests that a finding may be safe to ignore.
+You can include notifications in your PR and MR comments or you can receive them through Slack notifications.
     ![Screenshot of Semgrep Assistant toggle location](/img/semgrep-assistant-enable.png)

 </TabItem>